 Timestamp is required for all ingested log lines.
 As a general rule, if a timestamp follows the ISO 8601 format, it will be parsed correctly.
 LogDNA also accepts most other timestamp formats, but if your timestamp is not picked up correctly, let us know and we'll see what we can do.

 Log level typically follows timestamp and is automatically parsed.
 We look for common formats, such as a timestamp followed by a separator followed by the log level.
 Common log levels include:

 Source information metadata is also ingested alongside the log line and is displayed in the All Sources menu in the web app.
 The only required parameter is

 A hostname is the name of the source of the log line, and is automatically picked up by the LogDNA agent as well as syslog-based ingestion.
-However, a host must be specified when submitting lines via the REST API or [code libraries].
+However, a host must be specified when submitting lines via the REST API or code libraries.

 A tag can be used to group lines and more than one tag can be applied to a given line.
 Tags show up under the All Tags menu in the web app.
 Tagging is supported by both the LogDNA agent as well as custom-template supported syslog-based ingestion, such as rsyslog or syslog-ng.
 At the time of writing, only source tags are currently supported, but more types are planned.